galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 The sequences we have chosen for this workshop are complete SARS-CoV2 sequences, publicly available from nextStrain (http). -->

-This workshop will use a set of malaria DNA sequences. [needs ref]
+This workshop will use a set of malaria DNA sequences. [needs reference]

-We are using a relatively small set of sequences because phylogenetic estimation on many sequences is computationally very intensive, and can take weeks of time on a high-performance computer.
+We are using a relatively small set of sequences because phylogenetic estimation on many sequences is computationally very intensive, and can take weeks of time even on a high-performance computer.

 ## Get the data